 Shenghao Wu

-Before coming to CMU, I obtained a bachelorβs degree in mathematics and statistics from Columbia University, where I worked with Prof. Liam Paninski on a machine learning pipeline for neural signal processing.
-I have also spent two wonderful years in Hong Kong, where I studied computing mathematics at City University of Hong Kong, before enrolling in the joint bachelorβs degree program between CityU and Columbia.
+Before CMU, I studied mathematics and statistics at Columbia University, working with Prof. Liam Paninski on a machine learning pipeline for neural signal processing.
+I also spent two years studying computing mathematics at City University of Hong Kong before entering the CityU–Columbia joint degree program.

 Education